 A graduate of the library technology program is well prepared for employment in a wide variety of library and information centers.
-As a library technology student, students gain an in-depth understanding of information organization and retrieval, the technology used in libraries, and the skills to assist users.
-The program is 19-units of course work culminating in a California community college Certificate of Achievement or an Associate of Science degree with a major in library technology.
+A library technology student gains an in-depth understanding of information organization and retrieval, the technology used in libraries, and the skills to assist library users.
+The program is 19 units of course work culminating in a California community college Certificate of Achievement or an Associate of Science degree with a major in Library Technology.

 Why study library technology?